yaaig-ufrgs/NeuralFastDownward-FSM/README.md

 The example below takes all the instances in the `blocks` directory and saves the samples, facts and defaults files in the `samples` directory with an appropriate filename.
 In the example, a backward regression will be performed with Random Walk and heuristic value minimization in both partial and complete states, using our strategy (yaaig).
-All the other unspecified settings are default.
+All the other unspecified settings will be run as default.

 ```
 ./fast_sample.py tasks/IPC/blocks yaaig -o samples -tech rw -ftech backward -min both